tmunzer/get-a-key/README.md

   * A Corporate user can generate only one Corporate access and many Guest accesses.
   * The portal can be configured to only display the frame to generate Corporate access, Guest access, or both.
   * The Guest account is sent to the corporate user email.
 * Possibility to define a portal as "default".
 This will let users access the login page from https://_fqdn_/login, instead of using the unique URL.
+This option is hidden once a first account is configured as default portal.

 ## Install
 This Reference Application can be used as a standalone Application, or it can be deployed as a Docker Image.